Why Most Techs Confuse Overload, Short & Ground Fault

 When a manufacturer writes their system specs and prints their equipment labels they use guidelines provided by the National Electrical Code (NEC) and they refer to articles 430 and 440 of the code to calculate the required minimum conductor size and maximum overcurrent size.
 This is how they come up with the MOCP, or Max Breaker / Fuse size and the MCA or minimum circuit ampacity / conductor size required.

-Here is some manufacturer electrical data from a Carrier 25VNA condensing unit –
+Here is some manufacturer electrical data from a Carrier 25HCC condensing unit –

-On this system it is perfectly acceptable by the National Electrical Code and the manufacturer to run #12 wire and a 40 amp breaker so long as the wire run is a properly rated copper conductor under 50 feet.
+On this system it is perfectly acceptable by the National Electrical Code and the manufacturer to run #10 wire and a 40 amp breaker so long as the wire run is a properly rated copper conductor under 70 feet (on this specific unit because of spec shown above).
+Wire length has an impact on voltage drop which is only addressed as a suggestion in the code but is clearly laid out by the manufacturer either directly or based on the minimum voltage if you do a voltage drop calculation.
+In this case the voltage must by 197v or above

 This is because the circuit breaker or fuse is providing the overcurrent protection (as well as some backup overload protection) and the motor overloads are providing the overload protection.